imGurpreetSK/Jokestar/README.md

   <img src="/screenshots/device-2016-10-27-223323.png" width="250"/>
 </p>

+# Running on local machine

+* Clone the repo and import in Android Studio
+* Select a build variant (lower left side)
+* Run on emulator or physical device

 # What I learned
 * Add free and paid flavors to an app, and set up your build to share code between them
 * Factor reusable functionality into a Java library